Virtual maintenance training: Prevalence in Industries

 In the airline industry, aircraft inspection and maintenance are said to be approximately 90% visual but must still be performed consistently over time.
 As the idea of virtual reality began to advance, maintenance training for aircraft became one of the first applications to incorporate augmented reality in task training procedures.

 Virtual maintenance training programs can be seen in the military simulation and training industry, although some may not accept the idea of virtual training.
 However, it has been noted that a benefit of using VMT is the ability to train on the device or vehicle before the real-world counterpart.
 Eglin Air Force Base used this in 2012, as the 35th Fighter Wing maintainers could begin their training courses before actual F-35 aircraft was delivered.

 The idea of using virtual maintenance training or virtual reality in the industrial and energy industry has been a topic of discussion in the past.
 This interest is due to the operations and maintenance procedures performed in high-risk environments, such as nuclear power plants or high-cost and high-yield production plants.
 The potential use of virtual training in this industry is motivated by the experiences realized from engineering education, and visualization of the complex environments presented in computer-aided design (CAD), a type of software that allows users to create and modify 2D and 3D models.
 VMT, employing a 'learn-by-doing' approach, has potential applications in the assembly process.
 The "learn-by-doing" approach encompasses two primary goals: gaining experience through the simulated environment and actively engaging in the training process.

-Platforms and Service Providers

-There exist several VMT platforms and service providers, some examples of these are: